elchs/LetoDBf/Readme.txt

       3.2  Run as Windows@ service

- For use as "Windows service" server must be compiled as Windows service, see 2.1 To install LetoDbf as service, the executable must be places in a directory covered by OS system search paths to be found from any place.
+ For use as "Windows service" server must be compiled as Windows service, see 2.1 To install LetoDbf as service, the executable must be placed in a directory covered by the OS system search paths to be found from any place.
 Then run letodb with 'install' parameter:
       letodb.exe install

- Verify letodbf.log that the service was successful installed.
+ Verify in letodbf.log that the service was successful installed.
  With next Windows start, or after manually with the service management, LetoDBf server shell be active.
  Look again into log file.

  To deinstall service, run letodb with 'uninstall' parameter:
       letodb.exe uninstall